webrecorder/browsertrix-crawler/README.md

                                      [string] [default: "/app/defaultDriver.js"]
       --generateCDX  If set, generate index (CDXJ) for use with pywb after crawl is done                          [boolean] [default: false]
+      --generateWACZ If set, generate wacz for use with pywb after crawl is done                          [boolean] [default: false]
+      --text         If set, extract the pages full text to be added to the pages.jsonl
+                      file                         [boolean] [default: false]
       --cwd          Crawl working directory for captures (pywb root).
 If not set, defaults to process.cwd  [string] [default: "/crawls"]
 ```